 If your IP address is rather new or if you have not sent a lot of emails from it yet, the IP has little or no existing reputation.
 It is OK if you do not start blasting big email campaigns one day.

 But if you do, your mail server would look like a machine compromised by a spammer and raise a “red flag” to filtering systems and ISPs.
 The consequences can include the downgrade of your server’s reputation and blacklisting.

-So, sending faster is not always better.
-Often, it is better to send the messages slowly or use multiple servers and thus multiple IP addresses if you need to deliver a time-sensitive email urgently without violating the recipient rate limits.
+Sending faster is not always better.
+Often, it is better to send the messages slowly or use multiple servers and multiple IP addresses if you need to deliver a time-sensitive email urgently without violating the recipient rate limits.

 Blacklists can dramatically alter your ability to deliver email.
 If your sending IP address is blacklisted, that significantly decreases your IP reputation.
 And a bad IP reputation is one of the common reasons ISPs block email messages.